prasadadhav/Built-with-BESSER/README.md

 ### SkillMatcher

 A skill matching application that lets colleages or fellow students to look for their teachers to learn skills.
-The app can match leraners and teachers automatically, setup sessions to learn an collect reviews too.
+The app can match learners and teachers automatically, setup sessions to learn an collect reviews too.
 This app is generated with BESSER.

 | Version | Description | Link |
 |---------|-------------|------|